Deepshift/.github/profile/README.md

 ## Deepshift

-🧙 Welcome to Deepshift GitHub organization.
+🧙 Welcome to Deepshift.
 We are using this as a public archive of various ML programs.